yunks128/unity-sps-workflows/sounder_sips/README.md

 aws s3 cp s3://unity-ads/sounder_sips/static_files/ ./SOUNDER_SIPS --profile <the AWS profile with the appropriate privileges>
 ```
 - A python virtual environment with the latest version of the CWL libraries installed.
 For example, such an environment can be created as follows:
-- The latest version of the Sounder SIPS Docker containers built on or downloaded to the local laptop:
-  - unity-sds/sounder_sips_l1a_pge:r0.3.0
-  - unity-sds/sounder_sips_l1b_pge:r0.3.0
 ```
 cd <any working directory>
 virtualenv cwl_venv
 source cwl_venv/bin/activate
 pip install cwltool cwl-runner
 ```
+- The latest version of the Sounder SIPS Docker containers built on or downloaded to the local laptop, which at this time is:
+  - unity-sds/sounder_sips_l1a_pge:r0.3.0
+  - unity-sds/sounder_sips_l1b_pge:r0.3.0

 ## Steps